CloudSkills/azure-functions/1-An-Introduction-For-DevOps-Engineers/An-Introduction-For-DevOps-Engineers.md

 }
 ```

 The final part of the function is to call `Push-OutputBinding` and provide the value to an output so it can be processed.
 For this example, the output being used is a HTTP output.
 For the Name parameter in this example, the value `Response` is being used.
-Remember a few moments ago where you looked at `function.json` and a HTTP binding with an out direction was defined and named `response`?
+Remember a few moments ago where you looked at `function.json` and a HTTP binding with an out direction was defined named `response`?
 That is what is being called now and the data in the `-Value` parameter will be sent and processed by the output binding.
 You can create different types out output bindings and that will be explored further in the next post in this series.

 ```PowerShell
 # Associate values to output bindings by calling 'Push-OutputBinding'.